degski/xoroshiro128plusxoshi/README.md

     timer.start ( );
     while ( cnt-- ) acc += gen ( );
     result = timer.get_elapsed_ms ( );

+* 10'000'000 numbers generated per run, 1'000 runs
+* Every run is seeded with the same seed for all tests listed

 The `volatile acc` mimics a situation where all cache accesses are misses and/or every branch prediction is wrong.
 I have reason to believe that changing `acc` to a normal variable will particularly improve performance of the generators with a high `sd` (see below).
 The latter testing reflects a situation in where the generator performs ideally, no cache-misses and perfect branch prediction.
 This, in most use-cases - in-the-real-world, will not be a realistic scenario.
 I will put some numbers up in the near future.